immcantation/presto/docs/examples/filter.rst

     Both the :option:`-f <SplitSeq sample -f>` and :option:`-n <SplitSeq sample -n>` arguments will accept a list of values (eg, ``-n 1000 100 10``), allowing you to sample multiple times from multiple files in one command.

 Converting to FASTA for IMGT/HighV-QUEST or IgBLAST
 --------------------------------------------------------------------------------

 `IMGT/HighV-QUEST <http://imgt.org/HighV-QUEST>`__ and `IgBLAST <http://ncbi.github.io/igblast>`__
-require sequences in FASTA format.
+both require sequences in FASTA format.
 You can use the Immcantation script `fastq2fasta.py` to convert `.fastq` to `.fasta`.
-The script is available from the `repository <http://bitbucket.org/kleinstein/immcantation/src/master/scripts/fastq2fasta.py>`__ and is installed in the Docker container.
+The script is available from the `repository <http://bitbucket.org/kleinstein/immcantation/src/master/scripts/fastq2fasta.py>`__ and is pre-installed in the Docker container.

 .. code-block:: none

     fastq2fasta.py reads.fastq

 Alternatively, you can request :ref:`SplitSeq.py` to output FASTA files by using the flag :option:`--fasta`.
-In the example workflows, a common last step in the data processing pipeline includes filtering sequences with at least two representative reads.
+In the example workflows, a common last step in the data processing pipelines is filtering sequences with at least two representative reads.
 By adding :option:`--fasta` to the command, the output file will be a `.fasta` file.

 .. code-block:: none

     SplitSeq.py group -s reads.fastq -f DUPCOUNT --num 2 --fasta

 Reducing file size for submission to IMGT/HighV-QUEST
 --------------------------------------------------------------------------------